rmnblm/cnsm-smart-contracts-tutorial/README.md

   * **Analysis**: The analysis tab gives detailed information about the contract code.
 It can help you avoid code mistakes and to enforce best practices.
   * **Debug**: This tab allows you to debug the transaction.
 It can be used to deploy transactions created from Remix and already mined transactions. (debugging works only if the current environment provides the necessary features).

-#### Tasks

 **1:** We will set the compiler to “Auto-Compile”.
 This way, Remix triggers a compilation each time the current file is changed or another file is selected.
 On the right, in the Compile tab, mark the checkbox “Auto-Compile” so that it is ticked.

 **2:** In the Run tab on the right side, choose “Web3 Provider” as your environment.
 Confirm the suggested endpoint <http://localhost:8545>.

-### Deploying our first contract
+### Deploying your first contract

-In this exercise we will deploy our first smart contract to our private Ethereum blockchain.
+In this exercise you will deploy your first smart contract to your private Ethereum blockchain.

 **1:** Using Remix, create a new file in the file explorer by pressing the `+`-Button in the upper left corner.
 Call the file `SimpleStorage.sol`.